 Things I love to do on my free time are reading books, dancing (I was a fire dancer at some point.
 Youtube Kalayo Racso.
 That’s me in those videos skinny years ago. lol) Preparing a hearty meal (I’ve been trying to be a healthy eater).
 I love to meet interesting new people, going to art expositions (Brussels has a lot of those), sharing deep conversations about life to strangers on the train, and last but not least, I love spending time with my dogs.

-I am a Filipino-American, born in the beautiful, General Santos City, Philippines.
-I’m currently living or living to thrive in the diverse melting pot that is, Los Angeles, California.
+I am a Filipino-American, born in the beautiful; Philippines.
+I’m currently living or living to thrive in the diverse melting pot that is Los Angeles, California.

-My passions are traveling, the arts and most especially working on non-profit projects throughout the community.
+My passions are traveling, the arts and most especially working on non-profit projects.
 One of the most significant turning points in my life was back in 2009, when Typhoon Ondoy devastated my homeland, the Philippines.
 Without much to give, I decided to bring the community together and raise funds through a benefit concert.
 It was a turning point in my life because that was the first moment I felt unstoppable.
 I had no prior experience putting together a fundraiser nor any type of shows at the level I envisioned to accomplish.
 But the passion to help the crying children I saw from the coverage of the devastation drove me to make the cold calls, knock on unknown doors and attend local community meetings.
 Not one door being shut in my face had a negative effect on me but it made me try even harder.
 With the support of loved ones and friends, I held the benefit concert in Hollywood, headlined by Camile Velasco (Eli-Mac) along with the band, Adam's Attic and a local Orange County band, Station.
-Since then, I've been involved in a number of fundraising events and shows, became part of the 2012 UNICEF Tap Project core team in LA, and continue to assist local non-profit organizations in various projects.
+Since then, I've been involved in a number of fundraising events and shows, became part of the 2012 UNICEF Tap Project core team in LA, and continue to assist local non-profit/grass-root organizations around the world.